TankardYegga/TankardYegga/README.md

 - 💬 Ask me about **Python, Java and Machine Learning**
 - 📫 How to reach me: levinforward@163.com or tankardyegga （WeChatAccount）or 2019174793 （QQ）
 - 💬 My MBTI type is INTP, my understanding of which is in my essay <a href="https://mp.weixin.qq.com/s/MW9iNUDzW68v9d1nxpy6ww">I am 80 percentage INTP-T</a>
-     - I like reading detective series (include elements like reasoning, crimes, and mysteries) and interesting non-fiction books (about mental models, black humors, brain science and intersring psychology).
+     - I like reading detective series (include elements like reasoning, crimes, and mysteries) and interesting non-fiction books (about mental models, black humors, brain science and interesting psychology).
     - I write to inspire my logical sparks.
     - I enjoy running, fast walking and playing badminton.
     - I like making interesting new friends and having discussion on valuable issues.